insolar/docs/docs/source/ledger-nano.rst

 To use the Insolar application on your Ledger Nano S or X hardware wallet, make sure you install and set up the following:

 #. `Install Google Chrome <https://www.google.com/chrome/>`_.
-It's the only supported browser for now.
+For the moment, it's the only supported browser.
 #. `Install the Ledger Live application <https://support.ledger.com/hc/en-us/articles/360006395553/>`_.
 It allows you to manage applications on your device.
-#. **Initialize your Ledger Nano** in one of two ways depending on if you already have an Insolar Wallet or not.
+#. **Initialize your Ledger Nano** in one of two ways depending on whether or not you already have an Insolar Wallet.

 .. _no-wallet: